 CSA REPORTING PROCESS

 Below are the requirements for CSAs.
-They provide guidance on what should be explained or given to the victim or reporter.
-They include going over options and providing information to the person reporting the crime:
+The requirements provide guidance on what should be explained or given to the victim or reporter and include going over options and providing information to the person reporting the crime:

 1. Safety